OpenWonderLabs/node-switchbot/BLE.md

 # SwitchBot BLE Documentation

 The `SwitchBot` class allows you to interact with SwitchBot devices using the SwitchBot BLE.
-This documentation provides an overview of how to install, set up, and use the various methods available in the `SwitchBot` class.
+This documentation provides an overview of how to install, set up, and use the various methods available in the `SwitchBotBLE` class.

 ## Table of Contents